helmfile/helmfile/docs/index.md

   postRenderer: "path/to/postRenderer"
   #	cascade `--cascade` to helmv3 delete, available values: background, foreground, or orphan, default: background
   cascade: "background"
+  # insecureSkipTLSVerify is true if the TLS verification should be skipped when fetching remote chart
+  insecureSkipTLSVerify: false

 # these labels will be applied to all releases in a Helmfile.
 Useful in templating if you have a helmfile per environment or customer and don't want to copy the same label to each release
 commonLabels: